wrathtafarian/js-charts/wiki/Style Directives.md

 You should consider including a legend on a chart when the chart includes multiple categories, series, or data groups, or when colors, patterns, or markers are not self-explanatory.
 Legends can also help clarify the chart when direct labelling on the chart would clutter the visualization.

-> 👉 Refer to the [[Style Directive Legend]] page for detailed information about the `js-legend-*` style directives.
+💡 Refer to the [📘 js-legend-* Style Directives](../wiki/directives/Style%20Directive%20Legend.md) page for detailed information about the `js-legend-*` style directives.

 ## 📍 js-marker-*

+> 💡 Markers are only supported by **line charts**, **scatter plots**, and **bubble charts**.

-The `js-marker-*` style directives are used to customize the markers on a chart.
+The `js-marker-*` style directives are used to customize the look of markers on a chart.

-A marker on a chart is a symbol - often a dot or shape - that represents an individual data point at a specific position on the graph.
+Markers are visual symbols (like dots, squares, or triangles) placed on a chart to represent individual data points.
+Markers are used to:

+ - **Highlight specific data points** – each marker on a chart shows the exact value at that position.
+ - **Improve readability** – they make it easier to follow trends or patterns.
+ - **Allow comparison** – especially when multiple series are shown together.

 Scatter charts can use different ***emojis*** as markers to visualize data points on a chart.

+💡 Refer to the [📍 js-marker-* Style Directives](../wiki/directives/Style%20Directive%20Marker.md) page for detailed information about the `js-marker-*` style directives.

 ## ❓ js-not-defined-*

-The `js-not-defined-*` style templates are used to customize areas on a chart that is missing data to fill those areas.
+The `js-not-defined-*` style directives allow you to control how values are visualized that are *not defined* or *missing* from a chart's data set.

+> 💡 The `js-not-defined-*` style directives only change the block or cell background color and foreground color.
+Any labels that are applied to the cell are still styled using the `js-datalabel-*` style directives.

+💡 Refer to the [❓ js-not-defined-* Style Directives](../wiki/directives/Style%20Directive%20Not%20Defined.md) page for detailed information about the `js-not-defined-*` style directives.

 ## 🎮 js-options-menu-*

-The `js-options-menu-*` style directives are used to customze the options menu of a chart.
+The `js-options-menu-*` style directives let you customize the look of a chart's options menu.

-The options menu allows the end-user to make adjustments to the chart, e.g. hiding the chart's legend or opening the data table.
+The chart options menu lets the end user make adjustments to the chart to **improve readability**, or **help with pattern recognition**.

+The options menu is divided into the following area:
+ - Options menu title area
+ - Options menu general area

+💡 Refer to the [🎮 js-options-menu-* Style Directives](../wiki/directives/Style%20Directive%20Options%20Menu.md) page for detailed information about the `js-options-menu-*` style directives.

 ## 📏 js-scale-*

-The `js-scale-*` style directives are used to customze a chart's scale and scale labels.
+The `js-scale-*` style directives are used to customize a chart's scale and scale labels.

+💡 Refer to the [📏 js-scale-* Style Directives](../wiki/directives/Style%20Directive%20Scale.md) page for detailed information about the `js-scale-*` style directives.

 ## 📄 js-title-*

-The `js-title-*` style directives are used to customize a chart's title area.
+The `js-title-*` style directives let you customize the look of a chart's title area.

+💡 Refer to the [📄 js-title-* Style Directives](../wiki/directives/Style%20Directive%20Title.md) page for detailed information about the `js-title-*` style directives.

 ## 🧱 js-value-bar-*

-The `js-value-bar-*` style directives are used to customize a chart's value bars or value blocks.
+The `js-value-bar-*` style directives let you customize the look of a chart's value bars.

-Value bar or value block elements refer to block-shaped elements that are used by a chart to represent data or data points on a chart.
+Value bar elements refer to block-shaped elements that represent data or data points on a chart.

+💡 Refer to the [🧱 js-value-bar-* Style Directives](../wiki/directives/Style%20Directive%20Value%20Bar.md) page for detailed information about the `js-value-bar-*` style directives.

 ## 📈 js-value-line-*

-The `js-value-line-*` style directives are used to customize a chart's value lines.
+The `js-value-line-*` style directives let you customize the look of a chart's value lines.

-Value line elements refer to line-shaped elements that represent data or data points on a chart.
+Value line elements usually refer to line-shaped elements that represent data or data points on a chart.

+💡 Refer to the [📈 js-value-line-* Style Directives](../wiki/directives/Style%20Directive%20Value%20Line.md) page for detailed information about the `js-value-line-*` style directives.

 ## ➖ js-zero-line-*

-The `js-zero-line-*` style directives are used to customize the zero axis lines on a chart.
+The `js-zero-line-*` style directives let you customize the look of a chart's zero axis lines.

+💡 Refer to the [➖ js-zero-line-* Style Directives](../wiki/directives/Style%20Directive%20Zero%20Line.md) page for detailed information about the `js-zero-line-*` style directives.